SFH-Foundation/sfhfoundation/docs/books/index.md

 ## Categories

-**Please Note:** If you'd like to purchase physical books, follow the Amazon links on each page.
-If there are hardcopies in stock, they are available there.
-Otherwise, we offer all our titles in Kindle, iBookStore, and Kobo versions (all of which are e-books).
-Kindle versions are also accessible through the same Amazon links.
+**Please Note**: If you would like to purchase printed books, kindly follow the Amazon links for each book.
+Alternatively if you are interested in e-books, kindly follow the link to Zahra Publications.

 <div markdown="1" class="card article sidebar center">